apoorvshri1831-create/Python/README.md

-# Python
-End to end projects using python
 # Python Projects – Data Analysis, Hypothesis Testing, and Statistical Forecasting

 This repository contains a collection of Python-based projects focused on data analysis, exploratory data analysis (EDA), hypothesis testing, and forecasting using statistical and probability-driven approaches.
 These projects demonstrate the application of core data science techniques and statistical methods to derive insights, test assumptions, and make future predictions from data.